 PASER data were compiled for the two cities, two villages and six towns as well as for the county trunk highway network in the Sheboygan metropolitan planning area.
-Nearly all local jurisdictions used 2019 as their base inventory, while the City of Sheboygan Falls had a mix of mostly 2017, 2018 and 2019 entries in its most current pavement ratings.
+Most local jurisdictions used 2019 as their base inventory, while the Town of Lima used 2020 as its updated base inventory, and the City of Sheboygan Falls and the Town of Herman had a mix of 2019 and 2020 entries in their most current pavement ratings.